 Bedbugs are flat, wingless insects about 0.25 in.
 (0.6 cm) long.
-Kissing bugs are brown, wingless insects that are about 0.75 in.
-(2 cm) long.
-Bedbugs range in color from almost white to brown.
+They range in color from almost white to brown.
 They turn rusty red after feeding.
-Kissing bugs are dark brown or black with red or orange spots along the edge of their bodies.
-Like mosquitoes, bedbugs and kissing bugs feed on blood from animals or people.
+Like mosquitoes, bedbugs feed on blood from animals or people.

-Bedbugs are most often found in hotels, motels, hostels, shelters, and apartment complexes where large numbers of people come and go.
+Bedbugs are found worldwide.
+They are most often found in hotels, motels, hostels, shelters, and apartment complexes where large numbers of people come and go.

-Because bedbugs and kissing bugs hide in small crevices, they can come into your house on luggage, furniture, clothing, pillows, boxes, and other objects.
+Because bedbugs hide in small crevices, they can come into your house on luggage, furniture, clothing, pillows, boxes, and other objects.
 The bugs can hide in beds, floors, furniture, wood, and paper trash during the day.

 The first sign of bedbugs may be red, itchy bites on the skin, usually on the arms or shoulders.
 Bedbugs tend to leave straight rows of bites, unlike some other insects that leave bites here and there.